 Enabling Providers

 Authentication providers are registered during the application startup.
-To enable enterprise providers, you must configure the corresponding sections in your Proxus-config.toml file.
+To enable enterprise providers, configure the corresponding authentication settings in your deployment configuration.

 Azure AD Configuration Example